DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 - `On` - Ensures that private messages are never displayed.
 - `Off` - Forces private messages for all connections.

-The following image demonstrates an error message exposing sensitive information:
+The following image demonstrates an error message that exposes sensitive information:

 ![Unsafe Error Message](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/error-message-exposed.png)

-In the secure configuration, the error message will be substituted by a more generic one:
+In the secure configuration, the error message is substituted by a more generic one:

 ![Safe Error Message](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/error-message-generic.png)